ñ

 Revival in Churched and Unchurched Places

 Len’s journey started when he came on staff with ñ at Virginia Wesleyan University and Tidewater Community College in 1973.
 In 1974, Len and his wife, Mary (who also served as ñ staff for several decades) were asked to move to Tennessee.
-For five years, they planted at the University of Tennessee at Chattanooga and revived a chapter at the University of the South in Sewanee.
+For five years, they planted at the University of Tennessee at Chattanooga and led students at the University of the South in Sewanee.

 Tennessee colleges were seeped in Christian culture at the time.
 Identifying as a Christian was the norm, but having a truly deep connection and understanding of Jesus was less common.
-Because the ñ chapter at the University of the South in Sewanee was dying, Len decided to invest in freshmen students his first year.
+Len decided to invest in freshmen students at the University of the South in Sewanee his first year.
 During his second year, he witnessed at least one student accept Jesus each week.
 Eventually, 10% of the campus was involved in ñ.

 1980 saw the Andyshaks make a dramatic shift—they moved to Corvallis, Oregon, Mary’s hometown, to witness to students at Oregon State University (OSU).
 Oregon was culturally opposite of Tennessee.
 It was and continues to be, one of the least churched states in the county.
 Len and Mary began developing OSU students to lead over a dozen Bible studies that invited Christians and non-Christians to meaningfully explore Jesus.